Ed Sheeran reveals he has tested positive for Covid and is self-isolating

 Singer apologised to ‘anyone I’ve let down’

-Ed Sheeran said he has tested positive for Covid and is self-isolating.
+Ed Sheeran said he has tested positive for Covid-19 and is self-isolating.

+The news comes less than a week before the release of his fifth album.
+He still plans to to attend scheduled interviews and performances from his home.

 The singer posted a statement on his Instagram on Sunday and apologised to “anyone I’ve let down”.